-Advanced Course for Superconducting Cavities 2 Design principles, fabrication technology and operational aspect of superconducting cavities for light sources, colliding accelerators and other accelerators.
-Data Acquisition and Analysis Methods 2 This course covers the methodologies on on-line data acquisition and analysis techniques in High Energy Physics.
-High Performance Computing 2 The course covers the hardware/software techniques and applications for computers with high performance as compared to a general- purpose computer.
-Advanced Course for Radiation Shielding 2 Shielding methods and materials for various types of radiation in matter, shield design for radiation facilities.
+Course Code Course Credit Content of Subject 40ACS025 Advanced Course for Superconducting Cavities 2 Design principles, fabrication technology and operational aspect of superconducting cavities for light sources, colliding accelerators and other accelerators.(Not offered in AY 2025) 40ACS026 Data Acquisition and Analysis Methods 2 This course covers the methodologies on on-line data acquisition and analysis techniques in High Energy Physics.
+40ACS027 High Performance Computing 2 The course covers the hardware/software techniques and applications for computers with high performance as compared to a general- purpose computer.
+40ACS028 Advanced Course for Radiation Shielding 2 Shielding methods and materials for various types of radiation in matter, shield design for radiation facilities.
 Radiation transport simulation.
-Advanced Course for Radiation Protection 2 Introduction of radiation effect on human health.
+40ACS029 Advanced Course for Radiation Protection 2 Introduction of radiation effect on human health.
 Characteristics of radiation fields, mechanism of induced radioactivity and dose estimation for radiation protection at accelerator facilities.
-Advanced Computational Radiation physics 2 Students learn the basic techniques, and methods to provide numerical quantities of radiation simulation by Monte Carlo code.
-Practicum of Radiation Simulation by Monte Carlo Code 2 Students will install favorite Monte Carlo codes (EGS5, PHITS, or GEANT4) into their Laptop, learn the input and usage, run the code, and check the results for some theme.
-Advanced Course for superconducting magnets 2 Lectures on fundamentals, design and manufacturing of superconducting magnets for accelerators.
+40ACS030 Advanced Computational Radiation physics 2 Students learn the basic techniques, and methods to provide numerical quantities of radiation simulation by Monte Carlo code.
+40ACS031 Practicum of Radiation Simulation by Monte Carlo Code 2 Students will install favorite Monte Carlo codes (EGS5, PHITS, or GEANT4) into their Laptop, learn the input and usage, run the code, and check the results for some theme.
+40ACS032 Advanced Course for superconducting magnets 2 Lectures on fundamentals, design and manufacturing of superconducting magnets for accelerators.
 Includes introduction to recent developments in magnetic technologies for compact accelerators and high field-strength magnets for energy-frontier machines.
-Computer Architecture 2 This course covers wide field of software engineering such as software development methodologies, computer languages and database.
-Computer Programming(C++ or Python) 2 This course covers techniques for programming and data analysis using C++ and Python.
-Computer Programming Laboratory 2 Learn about programming and data analysis using C++ and Python through hands-on exercises.
-Qualifying Research in High Energy Accelerator Science II A 2 Students are required to perform a research on an advanced subject in accelerator science.
-Cavities Data Acquisition and Analysis Methods High Performance Computing Advanced Course for Radiation Shielding Advanced Course for Radiation Protection Advanced Computational Radiation physics Practicum of Radiation Simulation by Monte Carlo Code Advanced Course for superconducting magnets Computer Architecture Computer Programming (C++ or Python) Computer Programming Laboratory Qualifying Research in High Energy Cavities2Data Acquisition and Analysis Methods2High Performance Computing2Advanced Course for Radiation Shielding2Advanced Course for Radiation Protection2Advanced Computational Radiation physics2Advanced Course for superconducting magnets2Computer Architecture2Computer Programming (C++ or Python)2Qualifying Research in High Energy2
+40ACS033 Computer Architecture 2 This course covers wide field of software engineering such as software development methodologies, computer languages and database.
+40ACS034 Computer Programming(C++ or Python) 2 This course covers techniques for programming and data analysis using C++ and Python.
+40ACS035 Computer Programming Laboratory 2 Learn about programming and data analysis using C++ and Python through hands-on exercises.
+80ACS001 Qualifying Research in High Energy Accelerator Science II A 2 Students are required to perform a research on an advanced subject in accelerator science.

 Course Code Course Credit Content of Subject 80ACS002 Qualifying Research in High Energy Accelerator Science II B 2 Students are required to perform a research on an advanced subject in accelerator science.
 80ACS003 Special Exercise for Accelerator Science IA 2 Exercise on accelerator science.
 80ACS004 Special Exercise for Accelerator Science IB 2 Exercise on accelerator science.
 80ACS005 Special Exercise for Accelerator Science II A 2 Exercise on accelerator science.
 80ACS006 Special Exercise for Accelerator Science II B 2 Exercise on accelerator science.
-20DACd01 An Introduction to Electronics 2 Registration possible only by the students enrolled in SOKENDAI in/before AY2022